FleischmanKrisztian/BucuriaDarului2017/ReadMe.md

   - [x] Type of event;
   - [x] Number of volunteer needed;
   - [x] Allocated sponsors and volunteers.
-  - [x] The ability to reports reports.
+  - [x] The ability to print reports.

 Sponsors-fields:
  - [x] Date of sponsorship;